DRAFT REPORT - Available for community consultation, see Have your say section of the website. Copy below

 Phase 5: Assessing coastal hazard risk to assets and values

 Phase 1 and 2 were completed in 2019.
-Phase 3 – 6 of the process is running over April to August 2020.
+Phase 3 – 5 of the process is running over April to August 2020.
+Phases 6 - 8 will be completed by June 2021.
 A range of stakeholder groups are providing input through each Phase of the project.

 If you are interested in contributing to Our Resilient Gulf, please be part of our community consultation.
 Your ideas and input will be a valuable to inform the technical work and future initiatives.